17 Of The Best Self-Help Books For Women

 It can be daunting to live in an overwhelming world, especially when those around you don't understand or appreciate you.

 With an increased sense of self-awareness, mindful communication, and the ability to take control of your environment, you will learn how to thrive as a sensitive person.

-Life will become enriching and your sensitive traits can be used to create a fulfilling life as you learn to appreciate your unique personality.
+Life will become enriching and your sensitive traits can be used to create a better relationships and a fulfilling future as you learn to appreciate your unique personality.

 6. Year of Yes: How to Dance It Out, Stand In the Sun and Be Your Own Person By Shonda Rhimes